tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

    - ### Moderation Tools and Policies

-## X. Onboarding and Tutorial System
+## XI.
+Onboarding and Tutorial System

    - ### New Player Experience